 Anderlecht would continue their fine cup-winning exploits into the UEFA Super Cup, defeating Bayern Munich and Liverpool in the same years as their Cup Winners' Cup successes, Rensenbrink scoring in the home legs of both finals.

 1978 saw the World Cup head off to Argentina, and gave Rob Rensenbrink a second shot at the game's biggest prize.

 Rinus Michels was now gone.
 And so was Cruyff.
 There was much debate at the time as to exactly why, and the real truth would only come out years later, but it did mean that extra responsibility would rest with Rensenbrink along with the other remaining stars from 1974, such as Rep, Neeskens and Krol.

 Rensenbrink relieved the pressure on himself immediately in the opening game against Iran, scoring a hat-trick, two of them penalties as he'd taken over the duties from Johan Neeskens.
-A goal-less draw against Peru meant that the Netherlands needed just a draw against a struggling Scotland team in their final group game.
-Rensenbrink made history when he opened the scoring in the 34th minute with another penalty.
-It was the 1000th goal in the World Cup, another great record that will never be broken.
-A great Scottish comeback gave the Dutch a wobble but they went through to the second round despite a 3:2 defeat.
+A goalless draw against Peru meant that the Netherlands needed just a draw against a struggling Scotland team in their final group game.
+Rensenbrink made history when he opened the scoring in the 34th minute with another penalty - it was the 1000th goal in the World Cup, another great record that can never be taken away from him.
+A superb Scottish comeback gave the Dutch a wobble but they went through to the second round despite a 3:2 defeat.